 All the permanent moorings have power and water pedestals so are within a hose length of water and an extension lead of electrical power.
 Elsan and rubbish disposal is separate from the moorings, (short walk with one of our wheelbarrows or your car).
 To avoid a smelly pump out station, our pump out kit is mobile so we come to you to empty your tank.

-Permanent moorings are along one side of the arm so you have unfettered views from both sides of your boat and access to your mooring is down the other side of the arm so you aren't blocked in.
+Permanent moorings are along one side of the arm so you have unfettered views from both sides of your boat and boating access to your mooring is down the other side of the arm so you aren't blocked in.

 Secure parking is within a few strides of your mooring.
 The basin is fenced off from the general public with coded electric gate access, (no need to get out of your car to open a gate).
 We have a 24hr on site presence at the moorings.

 Internet access is important for some boaters so we are in the process of having fibre to the premises installed by so we can offer high speed internet WiFi access in 2018.

 The basin is next to a SSSI, (Site of Special Scientific Interest), and nature reserve which is part of our 40 acre private estate known for its rare butterfly population.
 It is an idyllic spot to keep your boat, relax in peace and a great place to walk dogs.